New England Solar Cost-Reduction Partnership

 The Partnership tackled a wide range of "soft cost" barriers to solar deployment, including: difficult, costly, and slow permitting and interconnection processes in some locations; the need for new financing tools and cost-efficient group purchasing arrangements; and unfavorable zoning rules for solar in some jurisdictions.

-The Partnership is reducing solar soft costs by pursuing four broad objectives:
+The Partnership reduced solar soft costs by pursuing four broad objectives:

-- Increase coordination among participating states and with key stakeholders in those states.
+- Increasing coordination among participating states and with key stakeholders in those states.

-- Refine, combine, and deploy innovative tools and practices from Connecticut and Massachusetts Rooftop Solar Challenge I projects, and from other earlier efforts in those states and Vermont.
+- Refining, combining, and deploying innovative tools and practices from Connecticut and Massachusetts Rooftop Solar Challenge I projects, and from other earlier efforts in those states and Vermont.

-- Implement other best practices more widely across the region, with a particular focus on achieving more consistent policies and practices across state lines.
+- Implementing other best practices more widely across the region, with a particular focus on achieving more consistent policies and practices across state lines.

-- Communicate lessons learned and best practices beyond New England.
+- Communicating lessons learned and best practices beyond New England.

-The lead state agencies for the Partnership are:
+The lead state agencies for the Partnership were:

 - Connecticut Green Bank

-- The Massachusetts Department of Energy Resources (MA DOER) and the Massachusetts Clean Energy Center (MassCEC)
+- The Massachusetts Department of Energy Resources and the Massachusetts Clean Energy Center

-- The Rhode Island Office of Energy Resources (RI OER) and Commerce Rhode Island (Commerce RI)
+- The Rhode Island Office of Energy Resources and Rhode Island Commerce Corporation